astronomer/docs/astro/create-cluster.md

 ---
 sidebar_label: 'Create a Cluster'
-title: "Create a New Cluster on Astro"
+title: "Create a new Cluster on Astro"
 id: create-cluster
 description: Create a new Astro Cluster for your Organization.
 ---